Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Problem formulation

-We formalize the goal \eqref{eq:goal1} using the adversarial bandits setting and assume that the bidder (learner) is presented with a discrete set of bids (actions) $B$.
-At each auction (round) $t$, the learner picks an action $b_t$ and the adversary constructs reward $r_t$ by secretly choosing reward components $v_{\tau}$, payment functions $p_{\tau}(\cdot)$, and allocation functions $x_{\tau}(\cdot)$, which is further observed by the learner. \footnote{In the subsequent sections, we will use pairs bidder-learner, bid-action, and outcome-reward interchangeably, depending on the context.}
+Due to the unique characteristics of the problem described above, we take an online learning perspective and formalize the goal in Eq. \eqref{eq:goal2} employing the adversarial bandits setting.
+Specifically, we assume that the bidder (learner) is presented with a discrete set of bids (actions) $B$.
+At each auction (round) $t$, the learner picks an action $b_t$ and the adversary constructs reward $r_t$ by secretly choosing reward components $v^{\prime}_{\tau}$, payment functions $p^{\prime}_{\tau}(\cdot)$, and allocation functions $x^{\prime}_{\tau}(\cdot)$, which is further observed by the learner. \footnote{In the subsequent sections, we will use pairs bidder-learner, bid-action, and outcome-reward interchangeably, depending on the context.}

-The advantage of the adversarial setting is that it avoids imposing any assumptions on the reward components (except that $r_t \in [0,1]$), which is perfectly combined with the black-box nature of Google Ads sponsored search auctions.
+The advantage of the adversarial setting is that it avoids imposing any assumptions on the reward components (except that $r_t \in [0,1]$), which is perfectly combined with the black-box nature of sponsored search auctions.
 Moreover, as we mentioned in Section \ref{sec:related_work}, the adversarial setting allows accounting for the untruthfulness of the underlying auction mechanism.